GitMirroring/gnuboot/site/faq.md

 Loading the option ROM from the PIKE2008 module on either ASUS KCMA-D8 or KGPE-D16 causes the system to hang at boot.
-It's possible to use this in the payload (if you use a linux kernel payload, like linuxboot), or to boot (with SeaGRUB and/or SeaBIOS) from regular SATA and then use it in GNU+Linux.
+It's possible to use this in the payload (if you use a Linux kernel payload, like LinuxBoot), or to boot (with SeaGRUB and/or SeaBIOS) from regular SATA and then use it in GNU+Linux.
 The Linux kernel is capable of using the PIKE2008 module without loading the option ROM.

-Refer to the [linuxboot website](https://www.linuxboot.org/).
-This is a special busybox+linux system, which goes in the boot flash as a coreboot payload.
+Refer to the [LinuxBoot website](https://www.linuxboot.org/).
+This is a special system that uses BusyBox and the Linux kernel, which goes in the boot flash as a coreboot payload.
 You can insert it into your Libreboot ROM image using cbfstool, if it's big enough.
-On KCMA-D8/KGPE-D16 it's trivial to upgrade the boot flash to 16MiB, which is more than enough to fit Linuxboot.
+On KCMA-D8/KGPE-D16 it's trivial to upgrade the boot flash to 16MiB, which is more than enough to fit LinuxBoot.
 See:\
 [External flashing guide](docs/install/spi.md)

 LinuxBoot has many advanced features.
 It provides a bootloader called uroot,